ghimiremukesh/Flatland_2020_Competition/README.md

 ---

-You can using for your own experiments
+You can use for your own experiments
 ```python
 set_action_size_full()
 ```